Konzisam/IOT-Data-Streaming/README.md

 ## Summary:
 - The integration of **DLT** for real-time data processing, **DuckDB** for efficient local analytics, and **Snowflake** for scalable cloud storage has streamlined the data pipeline.

-- The switch to Snowflake DB is seamless with DLT, allowing easy data loading and management without complex configurations.
+- The switch to Snowflake DB is seamless with DLT, allowing easy data loading and management without complex configurations like when using spark.

-- This setup reduces infrastructure complexity whi

 ## Areas for Improvement:
 - **Using an Orchestrator to Run DBT Models:** Incorporating an orchestrator like Airflow or Prefect could automate the scheduling and execution of DBT models, improving the overall pipeline management and reliability.